gohugoio/hugo/content/contribute/development.md

 Go ships with a sub-command called `get` that will download these packages for us when we setup our working environment.
 The source code of the packages is tracked with Git. `get` will interact with the Git servers of the package hosters in order to fetch all dependencies.

 Move back to the terminal and check if Git is already installed.
 Type in `git version` and press enter.
 You can skip the rest of this section if the command returned a version number.
-Otherwise [download](https://git-scm.com/downloads) the lastest version of Git and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Otherwise [download](https://git-scm.com/downloads) the latest version of Git and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Finally, check again with `git version` if Git was installed successfully.